 - 9.1.
 Under the NPPF, Neighbourhood Plans have the opportunity to designate Local Green Spaces which are of particular importance to them.
 This will afford protection from development other than in very special circumstances.
-Paragraph 100 of the NPPF says that the Local Green Space designation should only be used where the green space is: - in reasonably close proximity to the community it serves; - demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - local in character and is not an extensive tract of land.
+Paragraph 100 of the NPPF says that the Local Green Space designation should only be used where the green space is:

+- in reasonably close proximity to the community it serves;

+- demonstrably special to a local community and holds a particular local significance, for example because

+of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness

+of its wildlife; and

+- local in character and is not an extensive tract of land.

 - 9.2.
-The following 16 areas are considered to fulfil all of the criteria of the NPPF:
+The following areas are considered to fulfil all of the criteria of the NPPF:

-- 1. Bypass path

-- 2. Manor Fields
+- 1. Jubilee Fields

-- 3. Cherry Tree Close Play Space
+- Cherry Tree Close Play Space

-- 4. Wood at Bypass
+- 3. Wood at Bypass

-- 5. Bowling Alley

-- 6. Green at Frenches Mead
+- 4. Green at Frenches Mead

-- 7. Carpenters Green
+- 5. Carpenters Green

-- Cleveland Gardens

-- 9. Forge Way Green

-- 10. Green, fronting Carpenters

-- 11. Green north of Ostlers View

-- 12. Green south of Ostlers View

-- 13. Maple Road Green
+- 6. Lower Station Road Recreation Ground

-- 14. Green at Broomfield Drive (South)

-- 15. Station Road Gardens
+- 7. Cleveland Gardens

+- 8. Bowling Alley

-- 16. Lower Station Road Recreation Ground
+- 9. Station Road Gardens